cpiker/condaCDF/README.md

 This repo is just a repackaging of other people's hard work.
 Hats off to the crew that put together the initial CDF specification and libraries at GSFC.
 The format they designed strikes a nice balance between generality and simplicity.
-Also, to the SpacePy project which produced **the** standard python CDF wrapper.
-It's elegance is unmatched by any other CDF interface, in any language.
+Also, to the SpacePy project which produced the standard python CDF wrapper.
+It's elegance is unmatched by any other CDF interface yet encountered.